mac-lisowski/mysmarthotel-task/docs/README.md

 Configuration is primarily managed through environment variables.

 - A `.env.example` file exists in the root directory, showing the required variables.
+These typically include settings for the API and Worker applications (host, port, logging), connection URLs for external services (MongoDB, RabbitMQ), and configurations for AWS services (using LocalStack for local development).
 - For local development, copy `.env.example` to `.env` and fill in the necessary values (or use the defaults if suitable).
 - The applications (using `@nestjs/config`) load variables from the `.env` file.
 - **Never commit your `.env` file to version control.** Ensure it's listed in `.gitignore`.